 Travelers Must Have an Approved ESTA

 To travel on the VWP without a visa, travelers must be authorized through the Electronic System for Travel Authorization, or ESTA before embarking on a sea or air carrier bound for the USA.
+Starting October 1st 2022, ESTA is also required for arrivals by land.
 ESTA is a system on the web that is operated by the U.S. Customs and Border Protection, or CBP, and is used to determine eligibility to travel to the USA for tourism or business on the VWP.

 Visa Waiver Program Eligibility

 To be eligible to travel to the USA on the Visa Waiver Program, a traveler must be a national or citizen of one of the following countries: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.

 Learn about your eligibility to apply for an ESTA visa waiver by taking the assessment.

 If you have previous criminal or adverse immigration history, you might be denied an ESTA and require a U.S. visa.

 Your passport must be valid for at least 6 months after you plan to leave the U.S. There are some exemptions for country specific agreements.
 If traveling as a family, each member, including infants, must have his or her own passport.